Velko/AoC_2023/README.md

 The amount of data is quite small, I decided to go for a brute-force.
 Flip each cell and check with the previous function.

 Had to do bit of head-scratching, because sometimes it could not found the solution.
 Turns out - if I flip a cell that does not impact the original solution, can still get the original back.
-Some proper "skip" logic is in order.
+Some proper "skip" logic was required.

 Part 2 - continued
 ------------------

 Some time later I realized that I could replace the standard _strcmp()_ with my own _smudgecmp()_ that returns the number of differences found.
 Now, if I allow at most 1 difference per mirror, it gives me the expected results.
+No need for brute-force anymore.

 Day 14
 ======